 MS PowerPoint comes in handy when preparing presentations.
 When .ppt files get corrupted and consequently become unrecoverable, you can lose a lot of time trying to redo your presentation.
-It is therefore wise to take precautions to minimize the impact of losing your files.
+It is therefore wise to take precautions to minimize the impact of pptx file corruption and losing your files.

 How Your PowerPoint Files Can Get Damaged

 If you intend to use text content from another presentation, do not copy the source formatting to the new document.
 If the initial formatting had errors, they will be transferred to the new slides.
 Such errors can lead to the corruption of your .ppt files.
 To avoid this, always paste text copied from other presentations with no formatting.

 2. Shutting down your computer when your PowerPoint presentation is on

 If the power supply to your computer gets disconnected when your presentation is open, there is a possibility of the file getting corrupted.
 You may even lose some unsaved changes.
 The solution to this problem is to make sure you close your presentation before you power off your system.
 Follow the recommended procedure of shutting down a machine.
 It is wise to have a power backup solution to avoid sudden power failures.